Long-distance device-independent quantum key distribution using single-photon entanglement: Scenario

-We consider the scenario illustrated in Fig. \ref{Fig: setup}.
-Two honest users, Alice and Bob, possess a single-photon source that needs to be heralded, that is, such that Alice and Bob know when the single photon has been produced.
+We consider the scenario illustrated in Fig.~\ref{fig:setup}.
+Two honest users, Alice and Bob, possess a single-photon source that needs to be heralded, that is, such that Alice and Bob should know when the single photon has been produced.
+For the sake of clarity, we describe the setup assuming ideal single-photon sources.
+A realistic model for the sources used in the simulations will be introduced in Sec.~\ref{sec:realistisource}.
 The emitted photons are directed towards a beamsplitter with transmittance $T$.
-This is a free parameter of the protocol that can be tuned to optimize the key rate, although in practice this transmittance needs to have a small value for reasons that will become clear below.
-So, it is convenient for what follows to consider that $T$ is small.
+This is a free parameter of the protocol that can be tuned to optimise the key rate, although in practice this transmittance needs to have a small value for reasons that will become clear below.
+Therefore, it is convenient for what follows to consider that $T$ is small.

-The transmitted modes are sent to a central station, named Charlie, through a lossy channel.
-For simplicity, we assume that Charlie is placed at half the distance between Alice and Bob. \ Let us denote by $\eta_C$ the efficiency of the channel directly connecting Alice and Bob.
+The transmitted modes are sent through a lossy channel to a measurement device $\mathcal{M}_C$, located at Charlie's.
+For simplicity, we assume that this device is placed at half the distance between Alice and Bob; therefore, we will also refer to Charlie as the central station.
+Let us denote by $\eta_C$ the efficiency of the channel directly connecting Alice and Bob.
 The dependence of $\eta_C$ on the distance is

 where $L$ indicates the distance between Alice and Bob, and $\alpha_{\text{att}}$ denotes the attenuation coefficient of the medium through which the photons travel.
 For optical fibers at telecommunication wavelengths, $\alpha_{\text{att}}$ is typically $\SI{0.2}{\dB /\kilo\meter}$.
 Since the distance between each honest user and Charlie is $L/2$, the losses in the corresponding channels are the same and equal to $\sqrt{\eta_C}$.
-The reflected mode is directly sent to the measurement systems of either Alice or Bob.
-The bipartite state of Alice/Bob and Charlie, expressed in the photon-number basis, is given by
+The reflected particle, A (B), is directly sent to the measurement systems of Alice (Bob).
+The bipartite state of Alice (Bob) and Charlie, expressed in the photon-number basis, is given by